matrix-org/matrix-spec-proposals/proposals/3531-hidden-messages.md

 hidden, we consider the most recent one (by order of `origin_server_ts`) the source of truth.

+For simplicity, if a user gains or loses the powerlevel `m.visibility`, this does **not** affect any of the `m.visibility` relations already sent by that user.

 ### Example use

 A moderation bot such as Mjölnir might implement two-phase redaction as follows: